Student Code of Conduct and Ethics

 T. The term “assisted resolution” means a Wittenberg faculty or staff member is appointed as a facilitator to help the complainant and respondent reach a mutually satisfactory resolution.
 The facilitator does not make a determination about whether the university’s policy has been violated.

-U. The term “adjudication” means that the case will be presented before the Student Conduct Hearing Board, Sexual Complaint Grievance Board, or an administrative hearing panel to determine if the respondent has violated the institution's policies.
+U. The term “adjudication” means that the case will be presented before the Student Conduct Hearing Board, Sexual Complain Grievance Board, or an administrative hearing panel to determine if the respondent has violated the institution's policies.

 V. The term “Office of Record” refers to Student Development excluding violations of policies concerning sexual harassment and misconduct of which the Department of Human Resources serves as the office of record.